Overview of Exploration Work Programs Completed in 2021

 Talus Fine Geochemistry

-The first-ever systematic talus fine geochemical sampling program has now been completed over ~60% of the main Altar area, with the remaining ~40% currently in progress.
-Talus fine samples were collected on a 100 x 100 m grid pattern covering most of the Altar property.
-Approximately 1,915 samples have been collected and analyzed for multi-element geochemistry.
+The first-ever systematic talus fine geochemical sampling program has now been completed over 100% of the main Altar area, with talus fine samples having been collected on a 100 x 100 m grid pattern covering most of the Altar property.
+Approximately 4,335 samples have been collected and analyzed for multi-element geochemistry.
 The purpose of this type of sampling is to identify areas not only with anomalous Cu, Au, and Ag geochemistry, but also areas with anomalous geochemistry in the trace elements typically associated with porphyry copper-gold systems.
-Processing and analysis of this data is currently underway and will be used as one integrant for the generation of drill hole targets.
+Processing and analysis of this data has been completed and used as one integrant for the generation of drill hole targets.

 Geophysics – 3D Induced Polarization (IP) and Magneto-Telluric (MT) Survey